Study Blames Roundup for Monarch Butterfly Deaths

 “We provide the first empirical evidence of a negative association between county-level glyphosate application and local abundance of adult monarchs, particularly in areas of concentrated agriculture,” wrote Sarah Sanders, an MSU biologist and lead author of the study.

-Glyphosate is a weed killer originally created by agrichemical giant Monsanto, which sells the chemical under the brand name Roundup.
+Glyphosate is a weed killer originally created by agrochemical giant Monsanto, which sells the chemical under the brand name Roundup.

-In 2016, an annual count of Monarch butterflies showed the population to stand at 22 million, representing a 68 percent decline in 22 years, according to the Center for Biological Diversity.
+The nonprofit Center for Biological Diversity reported in February 2017 that the overwintering population was at 109 million, down 27 percent from 2016 and down more than 80 percent from counts in the mid-1990s.

-The culprit for the decline has been characterized as a confluence of factors, including a decline in milkweed – which the distinctive butterflies use for procreation – agricultural development and the increasing use of pesticides and herbicides.
+In addition to the decline of milkweed – which the distinctive butterflies use for procreation – agricultural development and the increasing use of pesticides and herbicides are seen as contributing to the insect’s decline.

 Researchers also attempted to integrate seasonal differences in the nexus between glyphosate and butterfly population decline, finding longer and cooler springs led to a correlative growth in the population in Illinois.